sol-ochs/urinal-chooser/README.md

 # Urinal Chooser

-An F# console application that selects the optimal urinal in a row of occupied and unoccupied urinals based on a defined set of rules.
+A fun little F# console app that selects the most appropriate urinal from a row based on a defined set of rules.

-## Why This Project?
+## Why This?

 I created this project as an exercise to practice F# and functional programming concepts.